-Leukemia is the name given to several types of cancer that begin in the tissue that forms blood.
+Leukemia is the name given to several types of cancer that begin in the tissue that creates blood cells.
 To understand leukemia, it helps to know how normal blood cells form.

 Normal Blood Cells

 Most blood cells develop in the marrow, the soft material at the center of most bones.
-Bone marrow contains hematopoietic stem cells, which can transform into different kinds of blood cells, depending on what kind your body needs at a particular time.
+Bone marrow contains hematopoietic stem cells, which produce all the different kinds of blood cells, depending on what kind your body needs at a particular time.
 These stem cells are extremely busy, making billions of blood cells every day.
-When any of the three types of blood cells grow old or are damaged, they die, and hematopoietic stem cells replace them.
+When any of the three types of blood cells grow old or are damaged, they die, and hematopoietic stem cells then produce new ones.

 Each type of blood cell has a special job:

 - White blood cells, which are part of your body’s immune system, help fight disease.
 There are several types of white blood cells.

 - Red blood cells carry oxygen to tissues throughout the body.

-- Platelets help form blood clots to control bleeding.
+- Platelets help form blood clots to control bleeding when you’re injured.

 Leukemia is just another name for blood cancer.
-When you develop leukemia, your bone marrow begins to make abnormal white blood cells, which are leukemia cells.
+When you develop leukemia, your bone marrow begins to make abnormal white blood cells, which are called leukemia cells.
 Unlike normal blood cells, leukemia cells don't die when they should.
-They may crowd out normal white blood cells, red blood cells, and platelets.
+They may crowd out normal white blood cells, red blood cells and platelets.
 This makes it hard for normal blood cells to do their work — and that’s when symptoms develop.

 Types of Leukemia

 - Chronic lymphocytic leukemia (CLL): CLL affects lymphoid cells and usually grows slowly.
-It accounts for more than 16,000 new cases of leukemia each year.
+It accounts for nearly 21,000 new cases of leukemia each year.
 Most people diagnosed with the disease are over age 55.
 It almost never affects children.
-Because CLL can be similar to other cancers of the lymph node (called lymphomas), at Roswell Park, CLL is usually treated by clinicians on the Lymphoma/Myeloma Team.
+Because CLL can be similar to other cancers of the lymph node (called lymphomas), at Roswell Park, CLL is usually treated by clinicians on the Lymphoma/Myeloma team.

-- Chronic myeloid leukemia (CML): CML affects myeloid cells and usually grows slowly at first.
+- Chronic myeloid leukemia (CML): CML affects all types of myeloid cells and usually grows slowly at first.
 Usually patients are found to have increased numbers of white blood cells and have a genetic abnormality called a Philadelphia chromosome.
 CML is treated most often with specific chemotherapy pills.
-It accounts for nearly 5,400 new cases of leukemia each year.
+It accounts for about 8,430 new cases of leukemia each year.
 It affects mainly adults in their 40s and 50s.

-The leukemia cells can't do any of the work of normal white blood cells.
-The number of leukemia cells increases rapidly.
-Acute leukemia usually worsens quickly.
+In acute leukemia, the leukemia cells can't do any of the work of normal white blood cells.
+The number of leukemia cells increases rapidly, so the disease gets worse quickly.

 A few other, rarer types of leukemia account for more than 6,000 new leukemia diagnoses each year.
 These include blastic plasmacytoid dendritic cell neoplasm (BPDCN) and hairy cell leukemia.